SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/utils.rst

 Cloning hardware datatypes
 --------------------------

 You can clone a given hardware data type by using the ``cloneOf(x)`` function.
-It will return a new instance of the same Scala type and the same parameterization as its argument.
+It will return a new instance of the same Scala type and parameters.

 For example :